fparpas/Azure-Container-Apps-Hackathon/Student/Challenge-06.md

 ## Success Criteria
 - Verify that the job is successfully scheduled and executed in the execution history.
 - Ensure the task completes and its console output is verifiable.
+- Manually trigger the scheduled task and verify its execution and output.
 - Use the Azure CLI to list the recent job execution history.

 ## Learning Resources